RenderKit/openvkl/doc/api.md

     } VKLInterval16;

 Querying for particular values is done using a `VKLHitIterator` in much the same fashion.
 This API could be used, for example, to find isosurfaces.
-In contrast to interval iterators, time value(s) may be provided to specify the sampling time.
+As with interval iterators, time value(s) may be provided to specify the sampling time.
 These values must be between 0 and 1; for the vector versions, a `NULL` value indicates all times are zero.
 For temporally constant volumes, the time values have no effect.

 Hit iterators similarly require a context object to define the sampler and other iteration parameters.
 A hit iterator context is created via